markaumvb/RENE/index.md

 # Selecting the projects

-All projects used in this paper is available on this link [a relative link](data/projects)
+All projects used in this paper is available on this [link](data/projects)

 ```markdown
 Syntax highlighted code block